Princess Charlene of Monaco to undergo 4-hour operation

 “HSH Prince Albert and Their children, Hereditary Prince Jacques and Princess Gabriella will join Her during Her period of convalescence,” the statement continued.

+Following the operation, the palace released a message from Albert, which read: “The intervention went well, Princess Charlene is resting and we are thinking fondly of Her.”

-The 43-year-old royal previously revealed that she was due for another medical procedure.
-Charlene, who has been unable to return to Monaco, has been recovering from an infection in Africa.
+Charlene, 43, previously revealed that she was due for another medical procedure.
+The royal, who has been unable to return to Monaco, has been recovering from an infection in Africa.

 “Initially I was supposed to be here for 10 to 12 days, unfortunately, I had a problem equalising my ears, and I found out through the doctors that I had a sinus infection and quite a serious one.
-So, it’s taking time to address this problem that I’m having,” she told South Africa Radio 702’s host Mandy Wiene last month.
+So, it’s taking time to address this problem that I’m having,” she told South Africa Radio 702 host Mandy Wiener last month.
 “I cannot force healing, so I will be grounded in South Africa until the end of October.”

 In June, the Princess Charlene of Monaco Foundation South Africa announced that the former Olympic swimmer would be “undergoing multiple, complicated procedures after contracting a severe ear, nose, and throat infection in May.”
 The Princess was unable to return home to celebrate her tenth wedding anniversary with husband Prince Albert in July.
 The royal’s medical team had instructed Charlene not to travel back to Monaco because she still had to undergo and recover from more procedures.